aws-samples/cfn101-workshop/docs/LOCAL_DEVELOPMENT.md

    ```shell
    make test
    ```

+#### Run the local development utility (AWS employees only)
+Follow the instructions for Local Development at Workshop Studio documentation.

+Once you download binaries, and run preview server, the preview will be available at `http://localhost:8080`

 ### Testing(Automated and Manual)
 The repository has a GitHub actions set up which will run `cfn-lint` and `cfn-nag` tests on pull requests.